drakonstein/cephbot/README.md

 Cephbot is now capable of communicating with multiple clusters in one instance.
 It will iterate through all environment variables that start with "CEPH_CLUSTER_".
 The value of the variables should be in the format "cluster: alias1 alias2 alias3".
 For CEPH_CONF and CEPH_KEYRING you can use CLUSTER as a literal string in the variable that will be replaced by the cluster name specified in CEPH_CLUSTER variables.
 If you are not running this in kubernetes, I would run it in a screen with the environment variables set up.
 Each instance can be configured for 1 or all of your clusters.

+Using the EVENTS_* variables you can configure cephbot to monitor those channels where zabbix, alertmanager, etc place notifications and it will parse messages in EVENTS_SLACK_CHANNELS from EVENTS_SLACK_IDS that include the EVENTS_TRIGGER for the cluster names and thread the EVENTS_COMMANDS in response to the event.
+This will give additional cluster information in slack in response to any events in the ceph cluster.

 ## Execution
 Update the .env files with your values.
 Then execute the following: